Does Sparse Connectivity Improve Generalization? Convolutional Networks Below the Edge of Stability: Broader (Informal) Discussion on Network Architecture Design: Bridge our Theoretical Insights to Empirical Observations

-The matrix $\mathbf G(\vec{\theta})$ aggregates the learning signal generated by the residuals, the linear readout weights, and the gates.
-The matrix $\mathbf X$ then maps this signal into parameter updates.
-In this sense, $\mathbf X$ acts as a ``signal rectifier'': data priors and architecture jointly shape the geometry of $\mathbf X$, thereby governing the effective directions along which the gradient dynamics can move.
-For example, Figure~\ref{fig:patch_vs_image_geometry} shows that, for CIFAR-10, 90\% of the energy of the convolutional patch matrix is concentrated in three principal directions, suggesting a strong geometric constraint on the gradient dynamics.
+The factorization \eqref{eq:grad_GtX_exact} separates two roles.
+The matrix $\mathbf G(\vec{\theta})$ aggregates the learning signal generated by residuals, readout weights, and gates.
+The patch matrix $\mathbf X$ then maps this signal into parameter updates.
+Thus the architecture does not only restrict the number of parameters, it determines the geometry through which backpropagated signals are converted into motion in parameter space.
+In this sense, $\mathbf{X}$ acts as a signal rectifier in the sense that data priors and receptive-field structure jointly shape the directions along which gradient descent can effectively move.
+For example, Figure~\ref{fig:patch_vs_image_geometry} shows that, for CIFAR-10, $90\%$ of the energy of the convolutional patch matrix is concentrated in only a few principal directions, suggesting a strong geometric constraint on the filter dynamics.

-At the same time, a direct dynamical analysis becomes intractable in the \emph{overparameterized feature-learning regime}.
-For this reason, we use stability as a proxy for implicit regularization.
-The terms appearing in the definition of $g_{\CD,\CS}$ are drawn from the same ingredients as \eqref{eq:grad_GtX_exact}, e.g. the gate statistics induced by $\mathbf S(\vec{\theta})$ and the geometry encoded by $\mathbf X$.
-Accordingly, the stability proxy is well suited to characterize where the dynamics \emph{cannot go} (implicit regularization), but it is less informative about which stable solution the dynamics \emph{prefer} (implicit bias).
-A more detailed dynamical account of the implicit bias is left for future work.

-Although our analysis focuses on shallow networks, the underlying viewpoint may also inform the study of feature learning in deep neural networks.
-During backpropagation, if we fix a particular layer, then $\mathbf{X}$ in \eqref{eq:grad_GtX_exact} should be interpreted as the hidden representation matrix produced by the preceding layers.
-In particular, for an attention block in a ViT, a natural question is: as the training set scales, what representation geometry does attention induce that allows its generalization performance to remain competitive with CNNs?
-We also left this question in future investigation.